skidd-level-100/jankllama/docs/modules.md

 then your script takes over and may modify the output as it likes

-1. think of a good tag name
+first think of a good tag name
 example:
 <nuke>